ILIAS-eLearning/ILIAS/Services/Certificate/PRIVACY.md

       - ZIP
       - Country
       - Matriculation
-      - User Defined Fields (if avaiable and enabled for `Certificate` in field definition)
+      - User Defined Fields (if avaiable and enabled for "Certificate" in field definition)

 - There might be other user related data stored depending on specific placeholders of the respective consumer.
 Consumers might provide placeholders for the qualification status, test results, points, etc..